imperva/terraform-provider-dsfhub/website/docs/r/data_source.md

 - `resource_id` - (String) Azure resource application ID
 - `role_name` - (String) Role to use for authentication
 - `schema` - (String) Schema name.
 A schema is a logical grouping of database objects
+- `sec_before_operating_expired_token` (Number) How many more seconds should a token be valid for before the connections service will update it before returning a connection to a caller.
+Defaults to 300 seconds (5 minutes).
 - `secret_key` - (String) The Secret access key used for authentication
 - `self_signed` - (Boolean) Accept self-signed certificates
 - `self_signed_cert` - (Boolean)
 - `server_port` - (Number) Port used by the source server
 - `service_key` - (String) The service key required in the logdna url query to connect to logdna and pull the logs
+- `session_token` - (String) STS token used for session authentication
+- `sid` - (String) SID used to connect, e.g. ORCL
 - `snowflake_role` - (String) Role with which to log into Snowflake
 - `ssl` - (Boolean) If true, use SSL when connecting
 - `ssl_server_cert` - (String) Path to server certificate to use during authentication